 No training or exam is required for Notary Signing Agents.
 Although completing a training course and passing an exam are smart ways to prove you've been formally educated in the complex process of mortgage closings.

 There are many vendors, including the National Notary Association, offering Signing Agent training courses and exams online.
-The NNA's How to Become and Succeed as a NSA Online Training course teaches you how to conduct loan signings and jumpstart your business.
+The NNA's Signing Agent Essentials: A Beginner’s Guide to Mastering Loan Signings teaches you how to conduct loan signings and jumpstart your business.

 Background Check